YottaDB/YDBDoc/MessageRecovery/errors.rst

 Run Time Error: This indicates that a READ command attempted to access a mailbox that was opened write-only.

-Action: Verify that the routine is using the correct mailbox and that the mailbox was opened with the appropriate deviceparameter.
+Action: Verify that the routine is using the correct mailbox and that the mailbox was opened with the appropriate device parameter.

 --------------------
 MEMORY